 03 of 11

-On Palm Sunday, a week before Easter, Christians often carry palm fronds as a symbolic ritual that commemorates Jesus Christ's triumphal entry into Jerusalem, as foretold by the prophet Zechariah.
-According to the Bible, people cut branches from palm trees, laid them across Jesus' path and waved them in the air.
+On Palm Sunday, a week before Easter, Christians often carry palm fronds as part of a symbolic ritual that commemorates Jesus Christ's triumphal entry into Jerusalem, as foretold by the prophet Zechariah.
+According to the Bible, people cut branches from palm trees, laid them across Jesus' path, and waved them in the air.

 04 of 11